wordofwarning/wordofwarning.org/archive/2020-spring/dickie/index.md

 Will is white, British, straight, and privately educated.
 He grew up in a wealthy suburb inside the M25 and now lives in a Victorian house in Liverpool.
 Divorced parents; addictions to food, exercise, and attention.
 Is there a way of coming to terms with this identity, this past, and his privilege?
 Any hope?
 Any space for a voice and moving body beyond a maelstrom of inequality?

-**[Works Ahead](/hab/worksahead)** is our annual sample of new performance — 2020's edition was planned as a sited double bill from Will Dickie + Ross McCaffrey at NIAMOS on 21/22 May in partnership with Contact: Will adapted his work for livestreaming; Ross postponed sharing his work until it can be shown to a physical audience.
+**[Works Ahead](/hab/worksahead)** is our annual sample of new performance — 2020's edition was planned as a sited double bill from Will Dickie + Ross McCaffrey at NIAMOS in partnership with Contact on 21/22 May: Will adapted his work for livestreaming; Ross postponed sharing his work until it can be shown to a physical audience.

 #### Artist
 Liverpool-based artist Will Dickie is a self-produced independent performance maker, working across dance, theatre + live art.
 Using body, autobiography, and place, he creates soulful performances for site and stage.